vesoft-inc/nebula-docs/docs-2.0/20.appendix/error-code.md

-# Error code
+# Error codes

-NebulaGraph returns an error code when an error occurs.
-This topic describes the details of the error code returned.
+This topic describes the details of the error codes that may be returned when accessing NebulaGraph using a client.

 !!! note

-    - If an error occurs but no error code is returned, or if the error code description is unclear, we welcome your feedback or suggestions on the [forum](https://discuss.nebula-graph.com.cn/) or [GitHub](https://github.com/vesoft-inc/nebula/issues).

-    - When the code returned is `0`, it means that the operation is successful.
+    When the code returned is `0`, it means that the operation is successful.

 |Error name|Error Code|Description|
 |:---|:---|:---|